-In the first instance, any such allegation against an PitC member of staff must be reported immediately to PitC's DSO.
+In the first instance, any such allegation (or unreported concern) of peer on peer abuse must be reported immediately to PitC's DSO.
 PitC's DSO must immediately make PitC's CEO aware of the allegation and the CEO will then be responsible for notifying the named Board Safeguarding Lead (SSM).